Bonhams auctions remarkable collection of technology antiques – the Michael Bennett-Levy Early Technology Sale

 I ponder the significance of the medieval ruins of the machine - it's like walking in Rome and surveying a few bits of what was once a magnificent architectural achievement and trying to imagine what once was.
 In a world where we’re nearing 75% of all humans carrying more powerful computers in their pocket just 50 years later, this was the first.

-I can’t help but feel that at some point in our lifetime, when museums and collectors realize the computer has catalyzed an equally significant effect on mankind as the wheel, this priceless computer should be worth several orders of magnitude more than it will sell for on Wednesday.
+I can’t help but feel that at some point in our lifetime, when museums and collectors realize the computer has catalyzed an equally significant effect on mankind as the wheel, this priceless computer should be worth two, maybe three, perhaps even four orders of magnitude more than it will sell for on Wednesday.

 And on and on it goes.
-He points out the first electricity meter from 1881, a hot air conditioning fan from the early 1920s - no fan guard like the machines we know today, just lightweight blades flaying in the air, pulling cold air across a set of elements that look for all the world like an aircooled interneal combustion engine ... but he's now two objects ahead of me and he's pointing out the world’s first gasometer … almost every object in the room is the first or an extremely early example of something of technological importance.
-Items that are now everyday, but not long ago, didn’t exist.
+He points out the first electricity meter from 1881, a hot air conditioning fan from the early 1920s - no fan guard like the machines we know today, just lightweight blades flaying in the air, pulling cold air across a set of elements that look for all the world like an aircooled internal combustion engine ... but he's now two objects ahead of me and he's pointing out the world’s first gasometer … almost every object in the room is the first or an extremely early example of something of the utmost technological significance.
+These are the first examples of items that are now commonplace, but not very long ago, they simply didn’t exist.

 Two massive exhibition rooms at Bonhams hold all this paraphernalia, but the greatest monetary value in the collection fills another even bigger room downstairs where Bennett-Levy’s unequaled collection of 26 pre-war televisions exists, including two low definition 30 line sets, is housed.
 This is the most comprehensive private collection in the world and, of the estimated 500 sets still surviving, represents just over five precent - a considerable proportion.
 It is the third or possibly the fourth, largest single collection of unduplicated models from this early period - the larger collections are all in museums or foundations.